cns-netadmin/white-cabinet/README.md

 and access to `localhost:1313` in your web browser, you will check it.

+Here in README is according to the demo pages.

-## Edit "config.toml"
+## Edit `config.toml`
-You can customize the site at the config.toml.
+You can customize the site at the `config.toml`.

 1. At first, edit your server name